delawaremathguy/ShoppingList/README.md

 The shopping list is sorted by the visitation order of the location in which it is found (and alphabetically within each Location).
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same color as a form of grouping.

 * Why don't you let me drag these items to reorder them, you ask?
 Well, I did the reordering thing one time, and dicovered that moving items around in a list in SwiftUI is an absolutely horrific user-experience when you have 30 or 40 items on the list -- so I don't so that anymore.
-* Why can't you section this list out, you ask?  i tried the sectioning thing (you'll see some commented-out code that "almost" does this right), but you cannot drag an item from one section to another; i cannot control the section header appearance (it takes way too much space in groupedListStyle and i'd like to customize it); and when items are moved from one section to another (by editing the shopping item), the shopping list sectioning code i'm trying out goes nuts if a section becomes empty.
+* The current code offers you the choice to see the shopping list either as one big list (use ShoppingListTabView1) or a sectioned-list with GroupedListStyle (use ShoppingListTabView2).  both seem to work fine, but with one edge-case bug still unresolved (see below and in the code).
 * About color: using color to distinguish different Locations is not a good UI, since a significant portion of users cannot distinguish color very well.
-At some point, I'll go to a true sectioning of items, but I need more help from SwiftUI to do it.

 ## Some Things I'm Working On